-Many drivers in Hawaii and its neighbor islands drive with Aloha, but some unfortunately are disrespectful of bicyclists and believe they have no right to share the road.
-This disregard for others’ safety may cause serious accidents.
-Drivers must be on the lookout for bicyclists on the road just as they must remain alert for other cars and trucks.
+Most drivers in Hawai‘i drive with Aloha.
+Unfortunately, there are also some who are disrespectful of bicyclists and believe they don’t have to share the road.
+This disregard for others’ safety can cause serious accidents.
+Drivers must be aware of bicyclists on the road just as they must be aware of other cars and trucks.

-Most accidents occur as a result of an error on the part of a motorist who is intoxicated or distracted and not looking out for cyclists.
-A motorist’s failure to respect a bicyclist’s right to ride on the road is tantamount to negligence when a serious accident results.
-A Honolulu bicycle accident lawyer at Leavitt Yamane & Soldner will review the facts of your accident free of charge and explain your legal options to seek compensation.
+Many accidents occur as a result of an error on the part of a driver who is not looking out for cyclists and may also be intoxicated or distracted.
+Experienced riders are rarely found to be at fault in a collision with a car.
+A driver’s failure to respect a bicyclist’s right to ride on the road is equal to negligence when a serious accident happens.
+The lawyers at Leavitt Yamane & Soldner will review the facts of your accident, free of charge and explain your legal options to seek compensation.

 You should also do the following:

 • Assess your own condition and that of others involved.
 Common injuries in bicycle accidents include scrapes, lacerations, fractures and more serious injuries, such as head trauma and spinal injuries.
 If you or anyone else involved in the collision has been injured, call 911 immediately.

 • Request names, addresses, and insurance information from others involved in the accident and get contact information for any eyewitnesses to the accident.

 • It is also a good idea to use your phone camera to take photos of the accident scene and your injuries.
 The photos may provide useful evidence for you and your attorney if you need to file an accident claim later.